isxuowo/mcwiki/API.md

 ### Click Detection
 * mech_right_click: give an item the nbt data 'ClickDetect:1' to turn on right click detection while holding that item.
 This tag is then applied to anyone who right clicks (imperfect detection, may fail when players looks around very fast).
-* mech_left_click: give an item the nbt data 'ClickDetect:2' to turn on left/right click detection while holding that item.
+* mech_left_click: give an item the nbt data 'ClickDetect:2' to turn on both left & right click detection while holding that item.
 Same applies here as with right click detection.

 ### Machines
 * mech_upgraded: added to machine when a machine upgrade is applied.
 You should add in effects for each machine when upgraded (works faster, uses less energy, etc).

 ### World Generation
 World generation is on a per-chunk bases, and spread out in a circle from the player.
 * mech_activegen: indicates a chunk is ready to custom generation.
+Positioned in the bottom corner of the chunk.

 # Scoreboard Information
 ***